 Expect to treat twice a week for 2 weeks during the initial clean out.
 Once the flies are gone, use Lemon Fresh once a month to keep them away for good.

-For the “worm like” larvae commonly seen crawling around shower stalls, tiles and grout work, wipe down the area with the Lemon Fresh as needed.
-Keeping some in a simple “spray bottle” can be handy too.
+For the “worm like” larvae commonly seen crawling around shower stalls, tiles and grout work, treat them with FS MP AEROSOL.

-WHAT ABOUT MOTH FLY LARVAE IN OTHER AREAS OF THE HOME? ^
+WHAT ABOUT ADULTS SEEN IN OTHER AREAS OF THE HOME?

 Lаѕtlу, thе SPARROW HAWK FLY TRAP саn bе dерlоуеd іn аnу rооm whеrе аdult drain moths аrе ѕееn.
 It’ѕ amazingly well adapted for catching flying insects like mosquites, noseeums, drain moths and more.
 It has a large glue board that catches them once they enter the holes on the outside band.
 Keep one installed in kitchens bathrooms or bedrooms where pests have been seen.